interstitialRedirectModalTitle

 O’Conner Reservoir Dam

 The O’Conner Reservoir dam has been regularly monitored by TNC and the State of Pennsylvania since TNC established Eales Preserve at Moosic Mountain in 2001.
-Signs of erosion and water moving through the dam were noted in 2020, requiring immediate short-term repairs and necessitated the lowering of water levels in the reservoir—a difficult and time-consuming task for our stewardship staff.
+Signs of erosion and water moving through the dam were noted in 2020, requiring immediate short-term repairs and necessitating the lowering of water levels in the reservoir—a difficult and time-consuming task for our stewardship staff.

 After three tropical storms passed through northeast Pennsylvania in the summer of 2021, it became apparent that the removal of the 128-year-old O’Conner Reservoir dam was necessary to address safety and liability issues.
-The breach of O’Conner dam occurred in December 2021 and was authorized under emergency permit provisions.
+The breach of the O’Conner dam occurred in December 2021 and was authorized under emergency permit provisions.

 When TNC acquires a parcel of land, we commit—both legally and ethically—to steward that land in perpetuity.
 TNC often acquires land that includes legacy infrastructure like homes, barns, bridges or dams.
 For TNC preserves that are open for recreation, public safety is the top stewardship priority.